 - Find the images

 Back Cover Design

-Every title has over a thousand competitors vying for the reader’s attention, which is why you need a back cover that is impressive.
-Apart from a synopsis that is good enough to sell the book to the reader, you also need to have the blurb (description of book), author bio, barcode, ISBN, and the cost of the book.
+Every title has over a thousand competitors vying for the reader’s attention, which is why you need an impressive back cover.
+Apart from a good enough synopsis to sell the book to the reader, it would help if you also had the blurb (description of the book), author bio, barcode, ISBN, and book cost.

-Once you are familiar with the elements of book design, the process of printing and publishing becomes easier.
-It is beneficial to have an understanding so that it becomes helpful when you do the designing on your own, and even you hire professionals.
+Once you are familiar with the elements of book design, printing and publishing become easier.
+It is beneficial to understand so that it becomes helpful when you do the designing independently, and even you hire professionals.